 Unfortunately, a lot of the drama in such shows hinges on the odds being massively unequal: the villains always seem to have the heroes at a substantial disadvantage.
-To set a villain apart from being an Ineffectual Sympathetic Villain or otherwise being comedic, they are usually built up as the equal or superior to all of the heroes, a serious threat to their team.
+To set a villain apart from being an Ineffectual Sympathetic Villain, a Harmless Villain, or otherwise being comedic, they are built up as the equal or superior to all of the heroes, a serious threat to their team.
 Often, they're far and away the strongest of the Evil Minions our heroes have faced thus far.

 There are a number of possible, rational justifications for why a villain-turned-ally is suddenly weaker than before:

 If they were using Black Magic or some other "inherently evil" power and has now decided to leave it behind, this also obviously deprives them of their former power.
 (Unless, of course, the situation crosses the Godzilla Threshold.)

 Friction with new, untrusting allies as well as feelings of personal guilt and shame can leave The Hero's new buddy handicapped by insecurity.